Cork and kerry, Ireland

 4-5 Hours Elopement Timeline Example

-• We meet at the trailhead, hike up to your ceremony location, and explore around to find the perfect spot.
+• We meet at the trailhead, walk to your ceremony location, and explore around to find the perfect spot.

 Best Tips for Planning Your Micro Wedding or Elopement Timeline